YordanGeorgiev/qto/doc/md/concepts_doc.md

 ## 3. DEFINITIONS
-This section contains definitions of terms within the context of the Issue-Tracker application.
+This section contains definitions of terms within the context of the qto application.